bgwines/algorithms-and-data-structures/README.md

 This implemented usines a sparse representation of skew binary numbers.
 It is a numerical representation backed by a list of complete binary trees.

 The skew binary number system is a positional number system where the weights are not `2^i`, as in traditional binary, but rather `2^(i+1) - 1`.
 Digits are allowed to be `0`, `1`, or `2`, with the restriction that only the least significant nonzero digit is allowed to be `2`.
-With this restriction, every natural number has a unique representation under this system [Mye83]; otherwise, the system is redundant.
+With this restriction, every natural number has a unique representation under this system [Mye83]; otherwise, the system is oredundant.

 We represent the digit `2` at position `i` in our sparse representation as the concatenation of two trees of order `w_i`.